RajeevBotadra/RajeevBotadra.github.io/_pages/about.md

     font-size: 20px;
   }
 </style>

-### About Me
-Hello, I'm Rajeev - a Computer Engineering Master's student and Research Assistant at the University of Washington graduating in June 2025.
-I graduated with a B.S in Computer Engineering and Mathematics at the New Jersey Institute of Technology.
-My interests include Computer vision processing, Robotics, and Machine Learning systems.

 ### Education
 I recieved a Dual B.S. in Computer Engineering and Mathematics from New Jersey Institute of Technology in 2023.